Saloum

-The Kingdom of Saloum (Serer: Saluum or Saalum) was a Serer kingdom in present-day Senegal and parts of Gambia.
+The Kingdom of Saloum (Serer: Saluum or Saalum) was a Serer kingdom in present-day Senegal and parts of The Gambia.
 The precolonial capital was the city of Kahone.
 Re-established in 2017, Saloum is now a non-sovereign traditional monarchy within Senegal.
 Its history, geography and culture is intricately linked with the sister state, the Kingdom of Sine, and it is common to refer to them as the Sine-Saloum or the Serer Kingdoms.

 Typonymy

 Serer oral traditions recount that the area was named Saluum/Saloum by the Maad Saloum Mbegane Ndour in the later part of the 15th century (c.
 1494), named after Saalum Suwareh, the marabout of Mbegan Ndour.
 Alternatively, the name 'Saluum' could mean 'land of the Luum', an important family in the region.

 Portuguese explorers in the 15th century referred to Saloum as the kingdom of Borçalo, a corruption of the Wolof 'Bor-ba-Saloum' for "King of Saloum" (Maad Saloum).